 In a lot of cases the attacking dog is well known, has frightened lots of people and probably needs training and neutering but the owner won’t do anything.
 We have helped a lot of dog owners get the right help to persuade the offender to act responsibly.

 I don’t expect to help or change every case, and you must be aware that Police involvement might possibly result in a court case that rules the dog must be put to sleep.
 None of us want that, we’d like the court to impose court orders to make an owner muzzle if there’s no other option, we hope that the threat alone is enough to make them get help and not need further action.
 But you must be realistic and balance out the threat to person and animal against not taking risky action in some cases.

 The last two cases we have acted as advocate for and dealt directly with the Police have resulted on one dog going to rescue and the other neutering and getting training.
 One prior to that resulted in the owner getting a control order for the poor dog, but as the attacks were serious and he wouldn’t listen, there was no choice.

 Banding together with other owners who have also been affected, particularly if same place or same dog, can mean more press interest and if no other choice, embarrassing the owner has worked too.

 If you want advice, or an advocate, we may be able to help.
 We ask that you consider a donation to our own Bravo Working Dog Rescue if you need this so we can help other dogs.

 If you own a dog that is aggressive, please get help, we all want to have our dogs live a great life with lots of freedom.
 We retrain dogs like this all the time, ask for our help.
-Read about our services HERE
+Read about our services on the SafePets website HERE

 Also read our other posts